Tamplier2911/Natours/README.md

 # Deployment

 App is currently still in development state.

-Prview of latest build is up and running at: https://natours-live-s.herokuapp.com/
+Preview of latest build is up and running at: https://natours-live-s.herokuapp.com/